fritexvz/rdflib-pg-extension/README.md

 - A named graph is an http resource/document which contains an RDF graph (a list of RDF triples)
 - A pointer is a particular node in this graph.

 This API permits to easily navigate through RDFLib graphs in an RDFLib store.
 Inspired by what is done in [banana-rdf](https://github.com/w3c/banana-rdf) but for the browser.

+#### Additional vocabulary:

+A PG is an abbreviation for a pointed graph.

+A document / named graph / http resource means the same thing here.

+A rel / relation / RDF predicate is the "middle" part of a triple: `subject / predicate / object`.

+#### Navigate in the RDF graphs

+From a given pointed graph, you can navigate to two different kind of pointed graphs:

+- **localPg**: this is a pointed graph in the same http document: no additional http request is needed to obtain it.
+- **remotePg**: this is a pointed graph that belong to another http document.
+This means that it is probable that additional http requests have to be made to access this pointed graph.

+#### Rel operation

+We describe the **rel** operation as being the operation that permits to stay in the same document but move the pointer to a different node (Yes, it can also be a blank/literal node!)
+For exemple if you points to a `foaf:Person` you can follow the rel `FOAF("name")`.
+It will give you a list of **localPg**.
+You may wonder why it is a list?
+Because one person can have multiple triples with the same relation.
+This is why we have a **relFirst** operator which will be useful for most cases line a person name, age...

+###### Jump operation

+We describe the **jump** operation as being the operation that permits to keep the same pointer but changes the underlying document / named graph / http resource.
+It is the **jump** operation that triggers the fetching of remote documents.
+If the current PG pointer is an URL of another document, this will fetch this document and so give you a **remotePg**.
+If the current pointer is a blank node, literal or local named node, this will do nothing and return the current PG because all the data is already defined locally.

+TODO: define an unique ubiquitous language because the RDF world is not easy...

 ## Dependencies:
 - [Q](https://github.com/kriskowal/q)